semaphoreci/docs/docs/examples/publishing-docker-images-on-dockerhub.md

 ## Configuring the Pipeline

 This simple example authenticates in the `prologue`.
-This is not strictly required, it's just an example of covering all jobs in authentication.
+This is not strictly required, it's just an example showing all the steps in authentication.

 ``` yaml